Cotalker/documentation/docs/tutorials/basic/tutorial_create_users.md

 Time: 10 minutes

 :::tip Vocabulary Note
 In Cotalker, a _user_ is a [data model](/docs/documentation/models/users/model_users) that represents either a real person or a bot.
 A _user_, whether human or not, can access and interact with the Cotalker platform.
-The _user_ contains profile data, such as name, email, phone number, password, and other con. _Users_ can also be configured to have different level access roles.
+The _user_ contains profile data, such as name, email, phone number, password, and other additional information. _Users_ can also be configured to have different level access roles.
 :::

 ## Company Requirements {#company-requirements}